Lattice theory of torsion classes: Beyond $\tau$-tilting theory: Acknowledgments

 \section{Acknowledgments}

 We thank the Mathematical Sciences Research Institute, and the organizers of the Workshop ``Cluster Algebras in Combinatorics, Algebra, and Geometry'' where this collaboration began.
 We also thank the Mathematisches Forschungsinstitut Oberwolfach and the organizers of the workshops ``Cluster Algebras and Related Topics'' and ``Representation Theory of Quivers and Finite Dimensional Algebras'' for helping this collaboration to continue; we likewise thank the Centre International de Rencontres Math\'ematiques and the organizers of ``ARTA VI'' and ``Cluster algebras twenty years on''.
 We thank the Institut Mittag-Leffler, and the organizers of the program on ``Representation Theory'', which provided support and excellent working conditions.
 We thank David Speyer, Gordana Todorov, and Friedrich Wehrung for helpful conversations.
 We thank Universit\"at Bielefeld for their hospitality.
+We thank the referee for their helpful comments.
+We thank Lorenzo Molena for pointing out an error in an earlier version of the proof of Proposition~\ref{arrdeteq}.